 Deliverables and Judging

-Student competitors are required to submit two deliverables: A brief mid-project team review and a more comprehensive final investment policy.
+Student competitors are required to submit two deliverables: A brief mid-project team review and a more comprehensive final investment report.

 Educators play an essential role as active team advisors during the Wharton Global Investment Competition.

 Educators, including teachers and academic advisors, are responsible for providing guidance to competing teams, and serving as valuable motivators and instructors, especially to students with little-to-no exposure to investing.
 Students should enjoy navigating this team challenge, while also building their knowledge about the meaning and application of investment concepts, so that they can emerge from this process with a strong basis in finance and a familiarity with the world of investing.

 The Wharton Global Youth Program is developing a free, comprehensive curriculum for the investment competition, including lesson plans, articles, glossary terms, and learning outcomes, to support teaching competition basics, investing concepts and strategies throughout the simulation and related activities.